 Different Genres, Different Merch Trends

 Merchandise buying behavior isn’t one-size-fits-all—it changes with the music.
+In 2025, 23% of arena and stadium fans are buying merchandise, up from 21% in 2024.

 Average Spend Per Fan: Concerts vs. Sports